jensendarren/iota-message-example/README.md

 ## View the message on the Tangle Explorer

 If you used a real address in the app then you can view this transaction using the [Tangle Explorer](https://comnet.thetangle.org/).
 Make a note of the hash value that was output from the app and use that to look up your transaction.
-Additionally, if you are using your own address you will be able to see this transaction in your IOTA Wallet.
+Additionally, if you are using your own address you will be able to see this transaction in your local IOTA Wallet.

 ### Issue Reporting

-If you experience with bugs or need further improvement, please create a new issue under [Issues]().
+If you experience any bugs or need further improvement, please create a new issue under [Issues](https://github.com/jensendarren/iota-message-example/issues).

 ### Disclaimer